Pulmonary Fibrosis (cont.)

 What is the prognosis for pulmonary fibrosis?

-The prognosis of this disease is dismal.
-The majority of patients with this disease are dead within 5 years.
+The prognosis of this disease is poor.
+The survival of patients with this disease is less than 5 years.
 It is probably best to become involved with an academic center in the area where research on interstitial lung diseases is studied in order to receive the latest treatments.
 These centers often are linked with a lung transplant program.
 Clinical trials are the best way of treating this disease at this time.

 Where can I get information to improve the quality of life for those with pulmonary fibrosis?

-For information quality of life and living with pulmonary fibrosis please visit http://www.pulmonaryfibrosis.org/Life.
+For information quality of life and living with pulmonary fibrosis please visit Pulmonaryfibrosis.org.

 Find out what women really need.